SharifVelasquezAlzate/gatekeeper/docs/Provider.md

 		res.send('There was an error while trying to log in').status(500);
 	}

-	// In case this is an error we cannot/don't want to handle, pass it on to Express.
+	// Don't forget to call next in case this is an error we cannot/don't want to handle, pass it on to Express.
 Doing this is heavily recommended next(error);
 }));
 ```